nvb-uy/Prominent/PACK_CHANGELOG.md

 - **New Fate Talent: Decaying Devotion**.
 A Death Knight focused talent that removes elemental powers but increases your Unholy and Blood powers, and grants a passive to increase damage while riding horses.
 - **Artifacts can now use Spell enchants**.
 Artifacts can now use again the spell enchants, making them way more powerful.
 - **Balance Changes**.
 General balance changes to try to get all late game builds to deal consistent ~300 DPS
+- **Resistance Changes**.
+The resistance effect now mitigates 5% of the damage dealt per level.

 ## Artifact Changes
 - Fixed all artifacts (except Thunderwrath) not being able to use Spell enchants such as Spell Infinity or Spell Power.